BobBowles/UXBgtk/README.txt

 This version of the game includes a periodic boundary option.
 Hopefully it is fairly obvious from the button icons, but in any case some tinkering as you play should help you work out what does what.
-Certainly, if you are feeling a little jaded with the 'normal' game, you will find the pbc option adds a little extra challenge...
+Certainly, if you are feeling a little jaded with the 'normal' game, you will find periodic boundary conditions add a little extra challenge...

 I found a bug in the introspected bindings, where the ``Gtk.Grid.get_child_at()`` method is not mapped.
 I am assured this has been